bulengerkacper/CRV-investors-suporter/README.md

-# CryptoAdvisor
+# CryptoAdvisor [during development but works]

-Its kind of 'helper' site for crypto investors.
+Service which supports investment processes in cryptocurrencies.
+###### Investments are always risk.
+Use wisely and at your own risk.

 ## Features

-Supports:CRV,ETH,BTC, when functionalities will be finished we will extend the amount of cryptos Counting avgs from 3,5,31,180 days
-Comparing mentioned avgs with most recent one
+Supports:CRV,ETH,BTC into USD indexes (More cryptos will be available after end of first development phase)

-Counts RSI
+Comparing average prices of crypto in data ranges Counts RSI

-[If you want some important feature regarding crypto data just write to me what it should do and why its important]
+(We are open to implement your own idea, just write what is needed and why it can be useful and important)

 ## Installation

-1.Install python(I was using 3.9)
+1.Install python(I was using 3.9.9)
-2.Install pip  (I was using pip)
+2.Install pip
 3.You have to pip following libs on your env before starting:
-4.flask,plotly,yfinance, datetime,more_itertools
+4.flask,yfinance, datetime,more_itertools

 Then
 ```bash